 sudo chmod g+x conf

-The last permission to set is to provide the Tomcat user the owner of the web apps, work, temp and log directories:
+The last permission to set is to provide the Tomcat user with the owner of the web apps, work, temp and log directories:

 sudo chown -R tomcat webapps/ work/ temp/ logs/